 To say the field of Data Science is exploding is truly an understatement.
 It only takes one statistic to be convinced.
 Did you know that by

 The Internet of Things (IoT) is getting bigger every day, and as it does devices with computing power are simultaneously getting physically smaller and spreading out.
 Computers are no longer just processors with screens and keyboards – they are phones, watches, home appliances, digital assistants, sensors, and even biometric implants.
 The proliferation of these technologies has opened up a world of opportunities as well as a veritable Pandora’s Box of unintended consequences.
-Edge computing leverages the power of distributed resources to solve many of the data processing challenges created by the growing number and significance of smart technologies.
+Serverless edge computing leverages the power of distributed resources to solve many of the data processing challenges created by the growing number and significance of smart technologies.

 The Proliferation of Devices into an “Internet of Things”